microsoft/VSProjectSystem/doc/overview/about_project_capabilities.md

 </ItemGroup>
 ```

+> [!IMPORTANT]
+> Project capabilites cannot be added during design-time builds.
+They must be added via evaluation, or via code.

 ## Defining fixed capabilities for a project type

 Some capabilities are static/fixed for a given project type.
 These capabilities should be defined directly on the project type registration.